h-akston/h-akston.github.io/_portfolio/portfolio-1.md

 <br/><img src='/images/scoring.png'>

 The main difficulty we encountered while using this scoring system was access to information.
-Publications on some language are hard to search, and once found, we had to make sure the comparison was a fair one.
+Publications on some languages are hard to search, and once found, we had to make sure the comparison was a fair one.
 For example, answering the question of whether a given language has a TTS model available or not will always be tricky, since there is no way to find definitive proof of its absence.
-I ended up finding all the figures for over a 100+ low-resource languages we were working with at the time, and the section of the Applied NLP course dedicated to research made it so much easier to browse academic publications, extract and compare information.
-Getting the final scores was a matter of a very simple script with a couple dozen if statements.
+I ended up finding all the figures for over 100+ low-resource languages we were working with at the time, and the section of the Applied NLP course dedicated to research made it so much easier to browse academic publications, extract and compare information.
+Getting the final scores was a matter of a very simple script with a couple dozen `if` statements.
 My work was used to build a digital divide progress bar currently displayed on [our project website](https://inclusiveai-app.vercel.app/).

 <br/><img src='/images/progress-bar.png'>